csswizardry/csswizardry.github.com/_posts/2024-12-04-licensing-code-on-css-wizardry.md

 date: 2024-12-04 10:32:12
 categories: Web Development
 main: "https://csswizardry.com/img/content/licensing/poster.jpg"
-meta: "I’ve recently decided to apply the permissive MIT license to all content on CSS Wizardry by default.
+meta: "I’ve recently decided to apply the permissive MIT License to all content on CSS Wizardry by default.
 How does this affect you?"
 ---

 Since founding `csswizardry.com` in 2007, I’ve shared [hundreds of